jerukan/PyPlume/README.md

 [HFRNet Thredds Data Server](https://hfrnet-tds.ucsd.edu/) (and other files) and using [OceanParcels](https://oceanparcels.org/) to simulate particle movement.

+## NOTE: Running on HYCOM data

+Refer to the instructions found in `README_HYCOM.md`.

 ## Environment setup

 It is highly recommended to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)